Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 This will open up the Relationship dialog.

-You can edit both the Linked Entry’s Relationship to the Current entry, and the entry’s relationship to the linked entry.
+You can edit both the Linked Entry’s Relationship to the Current entry, and the Entry’s relationship to the Linked Entry.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/edit_relationship.gif)